-“At Your Service” is a column dedicated to answering questions, resolving issues and providing insight to the beneﬁts of WorldatWork membership through the daily interactions of our customer relationship services (CRS) advisers and our members.
-For more information, please contact CRS at CustomerRelations@worldatwork.org.
+“At Your Service” is a column dedicated to answering questions, resolving issues and providing insight to the beneﬁts of WorldatWork membership through the daily interactions of our WorldatWork Customer Experience Team (CET) advisers and our members.
+For more information, please contact CET at CustomerExperience@worldatwork.org.

 “I have really enjoyed all the GRP modules,” she emailed.
 “They are so informative, and I’ve been able to implement so much of what I’ve learned back in the workplace.
 It’s just been fantastic!”